SwissBorg/akka-persistence-postgres/docs/src/main/paradox/index.md

 The Akka Persistence JDBC plugin allows for using JDBC-compliant databases as backend for @extref:[Akka Persistence](akka:persistence.html) and @extref:[Akka Persistence Query](akka:persistence-query.html).

-akka-persistence-jdbc writes journal and snapshot entries to a configured JDBC store.
+akka-persistence-postgres writes journal and snapshot entries to a configured PostgreSQL store.
 It implements the full akka-persistence-query API and is therefore very useful for implementing DDD-style application models using Akka and Scala for creating reactive applications.

 ## Module info

 @@dependency [sbt,Maven,Gradle] {
   group=com.lightbend.akka
-  artifact=akka-persistence-jdbc_$scala.binary.version$
+  artifact=akka-persistence-postgres_$scala.binary.version$
   version=$project.version$
   symbol2=AkkaVersion
   value2=$akka.version$